 - Revenue can be obtained from billing any private insurance and patient co-pays from sliding fee schedule

 - Other CHC benefits include participation in: Federal Tort Claims Act, Drug Pricing Discounted Purchases, federal loan guarantees for capital improvements, Vaccines for Children Program, eligible site for National Health Service Corps provider recruitment assistance

 - CHCs are also eligible for a portion of the State Community Health Center Grant funding

 Resources for Communities Interested in Developing a Community Health Center

-- Department of Health and Human Services Health Resources and Services Administration CHC Program - The federal program's website with all program guidance, application information and requirements, and a current listing of all CHCs.
+- Department of Health and Human Services Health Resources and Services Administration CHC Program – The federal program's website with all program guidance, application information and requirements, and a current listing of all CHCs.

 - Medically Underserved Area/Population designations

-- Check if an address is located in a HPSA or MUA/MUP
+- Check if an address is located in a Health Professional Shortage Area (HPSA) or MUA/MUP

 - Request an application for a new HPSA or MUA/MUP designation from the State Primary Care Program.

 - Health Center Sites map

 - Wisconsin Primary Health Care Association - How a community can establish a community health center, technical assistance and training for CHCs, and assistance with development of community applications for new CHCs.